kazirumi/ClickpaqTask/README.md

 * First clone the repository and go to api solution
 * Install .Net 6 SDK
-* Install SQL Server and change the connection sgring according to the DB
+* Install SQL Server and change the connection string according to the DB
 * Use "update-database" command to have the changes from migrations
 * Open sln with visual studio 2022
 * Run it on "http://localhost:5146" or change angular environment base api path according running api port